 - Communicate strategically.
 At this point, the reputation of your company is at stake.
 You cannot put out a rash, panicked statement.
 But you have a duty to customers, employees, investors, creditors and other stakeholders to provide accurate information in a reasonably timely manner.
 It is sometimes wise to issue a statement that an incident has occurred, but to wait until you have gathered greater information before issuing a detailed statement.

 - Activate or adjust IT monitoring services.
 In consultation with your IT team, you might consider implementing an early warning system against future breaches by setting up a monitoring service.
 Having an IT consultant periodically check your systems for unauthorized or suspicious activity can be helpful.
 If you had already taken this step before the breach, you could ratchet up the intensity or frequency at this time.

 A data breach is an inevitable risk in our digital age.
 That’s why you should also consider data breach insurance.
 In fact, an insurer is likely to have vital information on preventative steps you can take, and may even require those steps before issuing a policy.

 Contact Breon & Associates in Harrisburg

 At Breon & Associates, we are heavily invested in helping our clients improve their internal controls and prevent losses due to fraud & deviant behavior.
 We’re ready to help your business improve its security and develop an emergency plan if a data breach occurs.
-With offices in Harrisburg and North Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania.
+With offices in Harrisburg and South Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania, New York, North Carolina and Florida.
 Call us at 1-888-516-8476 or 717-273-8626, or contact one of our offices online to schedule an appointment.

 415 Market Street, Suite #205